-The usual reasons to rebuild an engine are loss of compression, excessive oil consumption, or excessive oil clearances.
+So, the most common reasons to rebuild my engine are loss of compression, excessive oil consumption, engine knocking noise and excessive oil clearances.

 The symptoms of loss of compression are extended cranking (hard to start), lack of power, or a misfire (running rough).

-All of these symptoms can be caused by lack of compression, but they can also be caused by other things, so before the engine is rebuilt it should be diagnosed by performing a compression or leak down test.
+Rebuild my engine – All of these symptoms can be caused by lack of compression, but they can also be caused by other things.
+So before the engine is rebuilt it should be diagnosed by performing a compression or leak down test.

 Most of the time it comes down to a personal choice.
 There is no good formulaic solution to the question.
 There are cases where it’s an easy decision.
 If the car is 20 years old with 300,000 miles on it and is falling apart at the seams then it’s pretty obvious it makes no sense to fix it.
 If the car is 5 years old and in good shape it’s definitely worth fixing.
 Most of the cars that need engines fall somewhere in-between.

+So, why did the engine fail in the first place ?
 This is important to consider.
-If the engine overheated due to a partially clogged radiator and a new engine is installed without addressing this, the new engine will surely fail too.
 If your maintenance was spotty and you don’t change your habits, then the new engine will fail as well.
 There usually is a correctable reason for engine failure.